Dave-team/Knowledge-base/Health/Body care.md

 Initial test is on the wrist/elbow.
 Smell frequently to understand how it develops and longevity.
 Test a perfume over more than one wear.
 So don't judge too quickly.
 Give it a few days and then try again.

+I spray few sprays of my new colognes to drapes of my living room.
+Then leave the room.
+After sometime I pass by the drape and try to feel what other people smell when I spray the perfume in my cloths.

 **Applying fragnance**
 General rule: apply where the body produces the most heat.
 How much and where to spray is depending on occassion and intensity of the fragrance.